Advertisement

 What's more, replacing your favorite foods with low-fat versions could introduce unhealthy additives into your diet.
 “When they remove the fat, they have to replace it with something else so low-fat products are often filled with a lot of sugar and sodium,” Baranowski explains.

-Avoid these unwanted ingredients by opting for healthy fats, including olive oil, salmon, avocado and walnuts.
-These good-for-you fats can not only help improve heart health, but also help you maintain a healthy weight when eaten in moderation.
-Remember, don’t overdo it.
+Avoid these unwanted ingredients by opting for unsaturated fats, found in foods like olive oil, salmon, avocado, and walnuts.
+These good-for-you fats can support heart health and, when eaten in moderation, help you maintain a healthy weight.
+Beware of overdoing them, however.
 Foods rich in healthy fats still tend to be higher in calories.
-Be sure to mind your portion size when slicing an avocado, or sprinkling nuts into your salad.
+Mind your portion size when slicing an avocado or sprinkling nuts into your salad.

 3 / 6